emoose/idaxex/README.md

 - XBE: tries naming SDK library functions using [XbSymbolDatabase](https://github.com/Cxbx-Reloaded/XbSymbolDatabase) & data from XTLID section

 ## Install
-Builds for IDA 9 are available in the releases section.
+Prebuilt releases are available for supported IDA Pro 9.x versions.

-To install the loader just extract the contents of the folder for your IDA version into IDA's install folder (eg. C:\Program Files\IDA Professional 9.0\)
+Copy the loader files into the matching IDA installation's loader/plugin directory, or follow the build steps below and install the resulting binary into your IDA SDK output folder.

-I recommend pairing this loader with the PPCAltivec plugin, an updated version for IDA 7 is available at hayleyxyz's repo here: https://github.com/hayleyxyz/PPC-Altivec-IDA
+For PPC Altivec analysis, the PPCAltivec plugin remains a useful companion: https://github.com/hayleyxyz/PPC-Altivec-IDA

 ## Building